Plastic Strain Ratio (r)

 ISO 10113, ASTM E517, and JIS Z 2254 specify methods for determining the plastic strain ratio (commonly called the “r-value) of flat metallic materials, typically sheet and strip.
 The plastic strain ratio (r) of sheet metal is its ability to resist thinning or thickening when subjected to a tensile or compressive force.

-To calculate the r-value a test is performed to ISO 6892 and using an axial and transverse extensomers.
-Where the true plastic width strain against true plastic length strain is homogeneous a single data point method can be used, with a inhomogeneous deformation a statistical method can be used.
-These calculations can be done automatically using Bluehill ® * or Partner software.
+To calculate the r-value, a test is performed to ISO 6892 and using an axial and transverse extensometers.
+Where the true plastic width strain against true plastic length strain is homogeneous, a single data point method can be used, with inhomogeneous deformation a statistical method can be used.
+These calculations can be done automatically using Bluehill ® Universal software.

 5900 Universal Testing Systems are engineered for precision, built for durability, and offer the flexibility for changing requirements.
 They are designed with standard and optional features that increase testing efficiency and improve the testing experience for the operator.
 A wide range of models are available for testing capacities from < 100N up to 600kN.

 - 6.8 MB

 Bluehill Universal Software is built from the ground-up for touch interaction and an intuitive user experience.
 Discover simpler and smarter testing with features such as pre-loaded test methods, QuickTest in seconds, enhanced data exporting: and Instron Connect – a new feature that provides a direct communication link to Service.
 Users of previous versions of software such as Bluehill 2 and Bluehill 3 can easily upgrade to the newest version of Bluehill.